-The following example is part of an extensive ethnographic study of how state ICT policies affected microentrepreneurs in rural Chile [66].
-When interviewing microentrepreneurs and their partners who were using a telecentre located in a public library in rural Chile, openended questions revealed that apart from business-related usages such as looking up prices of machinery on the internet (carpenters), looking up photos of furniture models (carpenters), communicating via email with a supplier (carpenters, spice vendor) or buyer (spice vendor), looking up recipes (cake vendor), and looking up guidelines for government business assistance (carpenters), there were several answers which reflected what in many studies of telecentre usage is described as "personal usage".
+When interviewing microentrepreneurs, and in some cases their partners, who were using a telecentre located in a public library in rural Chile, open-ended questions revealed that apart from business-related usages, such as looking up prices of machinery on the Internet (carpenters), looking up photos of furniture models (carpenters), communicating via email with a supplier (carpenters, spice vendor) or buyer (spice vendor), looking up recipes (cake vendor) and looking up guidelines for government business assistance (carpenters), there were several answers which reflected what in many studies of telecentre usage is described as 'personal usage'.
 Respondents' faces lit up when they described how they now could exchange emails or chat with relatives who were living abroad, children who were studying in a larger town or family members who were working as temporary labour on fruit farms or in the mines in the north of Chile.

-One respondent, a woman in her 50s whose household income was around 440 USD per month and who together with her husband ran a carpentry business, described how while the Word Cup was on in Germany in 2006 she visited the world cup site to find links and take virtual tours of some of the German cities she was not able to visit in person.
-As a young woman, she had had a pen friend from Kaiserslautern, and while he had come to visit her in Chile, her dream of visiting him had never been possible because, she said, the money she saved had been spent on her children's education.
-Eventually, they had lost touch, but now, she told me with tears in her eyes, over 25 years later, she was finally able to "visit" Kaiserslautern, right here in the telecentre.
+One respondent, a woman in her 50s whose household income was around 440 USD per month and who together with her husband ran a carpentry business, described how-while the football World Cup was on in Germany in 2006-she visited the World Cup site to find links and take virtual tours of some of the German cities she was not able to visit in person.
+As a young woman, she had had a pen friend from Kaiserslautern, in Germany, and while he had come to visit her in Chile, her dream of visiting him had never been possible because, she said, the money she saved had been spent on her children's education.
+Eventually, they had lost touch but now, she told me with tears in her eyes, over 25 years later, she was finally able to 'visit' Kaiserslautern, right here in the telecentre in her local library.

-If one were to apply a typical questionnaire on telecentre usage to this case, this woman's usage experience might be subsumed in the category "personal usage" or "other".
-Yet the following section will offer a careful application of the Choice Framework to this case:
+If one were to apply a typical questionnaire on telecentre usage to this case, this woman's usage experience might be subsumed in the category 'personal usage' or 'other'.
+Yet the following section will offer a careful application of the Choice Framework to this case.

-A. Outcome
+6.1 Outcome

-The primary outcome was that the respondent had improved choice, in this case, between "no visit to Kaiserslautern" and "virtual visit to Kaiserslautern".
-The secondary outcome achieved was defined by the individual: "to see more of the world" - which in this case, translated into "virtual visit to Kaiserslautern" - in Sen's terms an "achieved functioning".
-The aspiration was "visit to Kaiserslautern", which since it is feasible, could be seen as a "capability" in Sen's terms.
-The achieved functioning "virtual visit" is not equal to the capability "visit in person" but it is an improvement in outcome over no visit at all.
+The primary outcome was that the respondent had improved choice, in this case, between 'no visit to Kaiserslautern' and 'virtual visit to Kaiserslautern'.
+The secondary outcome achieved was defined by the individual: 'to see more of the world'-which in this case, translated into 'virtual visit to Kaiserslautern'-in Sen's terms an 'achieved functioning'.
+The aspiration was 'visit to Kaiserslautern', which since it is feasible, could be seen as a 'capability' in Sen's terms.
+The achieved functioning 'virtual visit' is not equal to the capability 'visit in person' but it is an improvement in outcome over no visit at all.